Application of Integrals in Economics

 Now let's look at a different example.
 Suppose a technology startup has a revenue growth rate that follows an exponential pattern thousand dollars per month, where is the time in months.

-With , the total revenue increase is approximately thousand dollars or 41.1 million dollars.
+With , the total revenue increase is approximately thousand dollars or dollars.

-In the business world, companies always strive to optimize production costs.
+In business, companies often need to estimate production costs.
 Suppose the marginal cost to produce a good is thousand dollars per unit, where is the number of units produced.

-Now, if the company wants to know the total variable cost to produce the first 20 units, they simply integrate the marginal cost function:
+Now, if the company wants to know the total variable cost to produce the first , they simply integrate the marginal cost function:

 After we integrate and evaluate, we obtain:

-So, the total variable cost to produce 20 units is 2.4 million dollars.
+So, the total variable cost to produce is dollars.

 In economic applications, integrals help transform marginal concepts (rates of change) into total concepts (accumulation).
 This is very useful for making the right business decisions.